 Charlie Taylor, M.S.

-Charlie Taylor was named Director of Communications of the Division of Diversity, Equity, and Inclusion at the University of Iowa in December of 2020 and, in 2022, named Senior Advisor to Dr. Liz Tovar.
-His primary responsibilities are the messaging and communications of the Division, storytelling of the institution's D.E.I. work, and integration of D.E.I. with the Office of Strategic Communications.
+Charlie Taylor was named director of communications of the Division of Diversity, Equity, and Inclusion at the University of Iowa in December 2020.
+In 2022, Taylor was named senior advisor to Dr. Liz Tovar.
+His primary responsibilities are the messaging and communications of the Division, storytelling of the institution's DEI work, and integration of DEI with the Office of Strategic Communications.
 He oversees the Division's content, messaging, website, social media, and "Journey to Unity" email newsletter.
 Taylor is also involved in developing the new University of Iowa strategic plan embedding DEI into the institution.
 In the Spring of 2021, Taylor led the Journey to Unity video series released in conjunction with the Campus Climate survey better to tell the story of UI's current highlights and identify our challenges to address.

 Taylor served as associate athletics director for strategic communications and marketing for the University of Iowa Athletics Department beginning in June 2016.
-In his role, Taylor oversaw the External Relations unit within the U.I. athletics department, including marketing, communications, HawkVision, HawkeyeSports.com, social media, graphic design, and photography.
+In his role, Taylor oversaw the External Relations unit within the UI athletics department, including marketing, communications, HawkVision, HawkeyeSports.com, social media, graphic design, and photography.
 In addition, Taylor served as contact with Learfield I.M.G.
 College's Hawkeye Sports Properties, the official multimedia rights holder for the University of Iowa athletics department.
-Taylor also served as B1G Conference Network T.V. contact and oversaw the Athletics Departments' relationship with the Hawkeye Marching Band.
+Taylor also served as B1G Conference Network TV contact and oversaw the relationship with the Hawkeye Marching Band.

 Taylor was a member of the University of Oklahoma athletics staff for eight years, most recently as assistant athletics director for ticket sales and operations.
 He previously held the position of assistant athletics director of marketing for seven years.

-With the Sooners, Taylor directed the ticketing strategy, sales, and operations for O.U.'s 21 intercollegiate athletics teams, as well as special events.
-Taylor had administrative oversight of O.U.'s Paciolan relationship, management of the OU-IMG/Learfield ticket sales team, and the O.U.
+With the Sooners, Taylor directed the ticketing strategy, sales, and operations for OU's 21 intercollegiate athletics teams and special events.
+Taylor had administrative oversight of OU's Paciolan relationship, management of the OU-IMG/Learfield ticket sales team, and the OU.
 Athletics box office and the Sooner Rewards program.

 He brought together elements of business operations, ticket sales, sponsorships, public relations, and game operations.
 Taylor helped develop Fury's brand communications, grassroots marketing initiatives, and group ticket programming.

 Taylor began with Palace & Sports Entertainment in 1998 in ticket sales.
-In that position, he worked with the N.B.A.'s Detroit Pistons, the W.N.B.A.'s Detroit Shock, and the International Hockey League's Detroit Vipers, in addition to the Fury and a pair of music theaters.
+In that position, he worked with the NBA's Detroit Pistons, the WNBA's Detroit Shock, the International Hockey League's Detroit Vipers, the Fury, and a pair of music theaters.